levigutt/mouse-chording/readme.md

 ### MacOS issues

-The touch pad issues mouse events very differently from a USB mouse.
-Using the touch pad can therefore cause the app to enter an undefined state and fail to run chords or run them incorrectly.
+The touchpad issues mouse events very differently from a USB mouse.
+Using the touchpad can therefore cause the app to enter an undefined state and fail to run chords or run them incorrectly.

-Avoid this problem by disabling mouse chording when switching to the touch pad.
+Avoid this problem by disabling mouse chording when switching to the touchpad.

 MacOS has a different window switcher than Windows and Linux, `Alt+Tab` will switch between applications instead of windows.
 And `Alt+NonUSBackslash` (the